 (2) The assisted living program shall stop providing assisted living services immediately;

-(3) The assisted living manager or alternate manager shall notify the residents or representatives of the residents, or if applicable, the resident representative of the residents of the suspension and make every reasonable effort to assist them in making other assisted living arrangements; and
+(3) The assisted living manager or alternate manager shall notify the residents or [representatives of the residents, or] if applicable, the resident representative [of the residents] of the suspension and make every reasonable effort to assist them in making other licensed assisted living program arrangements; and

-(4) The assisted living manager or alternate assisted living manager shall immediately notify the local department of social services Adult Protective Services Program of the emergency action.
+(4) The assisted living manager or alternate assisted living manager shall immediately notify the:

+(i) Local department of social services;

+(ii) Adult Protective Services Program;

+(iii) Maryland Department of Aging; and

+(iv) Local Ombudsman Program.

 E. In the event of an emergency suspension, the Department may assist in the relocation of residents.